Updated: December 8, 2020 by Oliver Sild

 $1,077 = Average amount of money demanded per person in 2016

-There are many other ways to make money with malware.
-For example, hacked websites can be connected into a large botnet, which then can be used to provide a DDoS service to attack other sites and web services.
+Going back to malware, there are many other ways to make money with it.
+For example, hacked websites can be connected to a large botnet, which then can be used to provide a DDoS service to attack other sites and web services.

 3 – As the last step, it’s all about infecting and using the site as the attacker wishes (khm.. also automated).